 "Attacking a child is always utterly reprehensible and our hearts and thoughts are with the victim and her family.
 This terrible incident fits within a broader trend of violence against transgender people and especially transgender women of color.
-While there are no easy answers on how to end this violence, that's no excuse for inaction,” said HRC’s Vice President of Communications Fred Sainz.
-"All of us must do more - from states and municipalities to LGBT organizations like HRC.
-We're committed to reaching out to and working with leaders in the transgender community -inside and outside of HRC- to identify ways in which we can be a part of the solution."
+While there are no easy answers on how to end this violence, that's no excuse for inaction,” said Fred Sainz, HRC’s Vice President of Communications.
+“All of us must do more - from states and municipalities to LGBT organizations like HRC.
+We're committed to reaching out to and working with leaders in the transgender community -inside and outside of HRC- to identify ways in which we can be a part of the solution.”

 This attack comes in midst of a series of violent incidents against the transgender community - including the murder of six women of color just this year.

 The 2011 report from the National Center for Transgender Equality and the National Gay and Lesbian Task Force on the experiences of transgender Americans found that nationally, black transgender and gender non-conforming people often live in extreme poverty, with 34% reporting a household income of less than $10,000/year, eight times the rate of the general U.S. population.
-Transgender women of color face disproportionate levels in violence in comparison to other members of the LGBT community.
+Transgender women of color face disproportionate levels in violence in comparison to other members of the lesbian, gay, bisexual and transgender (LGBT) community.
 According to a report by the National Coalition of Anti-Violence Programs (NCAVP), 72 percent of LGBTQ homicide victims in 2013 were transgender women and 89 percent were people of color.
 Discrimination in employment, healthcare, and persistent racism can reinforce one another to place transgender people of color at greater risk for poverty and violence.